As a blogger or a business owner with a WordPress website, you know the power of comments, don't you?

 Comments in WordPress are messages users leave at the foot of your blog content.
 Like this:

-The platform introduced this feature back in 2004, therefore turning static websites into dynamic ones and allowing users to interact with content creators and each other.
+The platform introduced this feature in 2004, turning static websites into dynamic ones and enabling users to interact with content creators and one another.
 It was a kind of revolution as it made the internet interactive.

 When you install WordPress, you get the commenting feature by default.
 For those willing to turn it off, it's enough to go to Settings -> Discussion and uncheck the "Allow people to submit comments on new posts" box:

 And yet, we wouldn't recommend doing so.
-Focus on your WordPress comments' proper customization and moderation instead.
+Focus on properly customizing and moderating your WordPress comments instead.
 Keep on reading to find out why.

 Why Bother About WordPress Blog Comments

-Some webmasters are afraid of blog comments because they attract spammers, thus hurting SEO and the overall website health.
-The volume of spam comments may reach the level where a blog administrator decides it's just not worth it.
+Some webmasters are wary of blog comments because they attract spammers, which can harm SEO and overall website health.
+The volume of spam comments may reach a point where a blog administrator decides it's not worth the effort.

 Plus, comment moderation is time-consuming: